Ciapas-Linux/Ciapas-Linux/README.md

 https://github.com/Ciapas-Linux/assets/tree/main/Blender
 </p>

 <H4>AndroGon:</H4> android studio project apk client application for remote control of the automatic distillation process.
-For the esp8266 wifi based microcontroller.
-Microcontroller device can be operated from its self, from web interface and from this apk application via wifi network.
+Utilize the esp8266 wifi based microcontroller.
+Microcontroller device can be operated from its self by buttons, from web interface and from this apk application via wifi network.
 <p align="center">
 https://github.com/Ciapas-Linux/AndroGon
 </p>

-<H4>Auto distiller:</H4> source code / software for automatic distiller with a touch display FT800 and ATMEGA2560 microcontroller plus esp8266 for wifi to web interface.
-Hardware device driver use , microcontroller, this software, electro valves, temperature sensors, electric heater, and even flood sensor,  for automatic control  all stages of distillation process.
+<H4>Auto distiller:</H4> source code / software for automatic distiller column with a touch display FT800 and ATMEGA2560 microcontroller plus esp8266 for wifi to web interface.
+Hardware device driver use: microcontroller, this software, electro valves, temperature sensors, electric heater, and even flood sensor,  for automatic control  all stages of distillation process.
 <p align="center">
 https://github.com/Ciapas-Linux/Auto-distiller-FT800
 </p>